-Day 10 St Kilda.
+Day 8 St Kilda, Scotland.

-This morning we arrive at St Kilda, a remarkable uninhabited archipelago some fifty miles beyond the Outer Hebrides.
+Returning to the Scottish Islands we will sail past two of the largest gannetries in the world at Stac Lee and Berneray.
+These impressive stacs rise 170 metres from the sea and are home to up to 60,000 breeding pairs of northern gannets.
+In the early afternoon we arrive at St Kilda, a remarkable uninhabited archipelago some fifty miles beyond the Outer Hebrides.
 Dominated by the highest cliffs and sea stacks in Britain, Hirta, St Kilda's main island was occupied on and off for at least two thousand years, with the last 36 Gaelic speaking inhabitants evacuated at their own request in 1930.
 Immediately after the evacuation, the island was bought by the Marquess of Bute to protect the island's thousands of seabirds including puffin and fulmars, and in 1957 it was bequeathed to The National Trust for Scotland.
 St Kilda is one of only a few UNESCO World Heritage Sites with dual status reflecting its natural and cultural significance.
 The local ranger will join us on board before our expedition staff lead a number of guided walks on the island.
-Later, cruise past two of the largest gannetries in the world at Stac Lee and Berneray.
-These impressive stacs rise 170 metres from the sea and are home to up to 60,000 breeding pairs of northern gannet.

-Day 11 Canna & Loch Scavaig, Inner Hebrides.
+Day 9 Canna & Loch Scavaig, Inner Hebrides.